VolkanSah/WP-Facebook-Engagement-Metrics/README.md

   - **Likes**: Reaction counts on your Facebook links.
   - **Shares**: Total number of times links have been shared.
   - **Comments**: Comments associated with your links.
-- Manual updates can be triggered via the settings page if needed.
+- Manual updates can be triggered

 ## Screenshot